And what is the difference?

 YES!
 Both Marijuana and Hemp are both species in the Cannabis plant family- Hemp (Cannabis Sativa Sativa) and Marijuana (Cannabis Sativa Indica).
 The major distinctions between them lie predominately in their chemical content, legal status, usage, & cultivation.
 Because CBD is a compound found in both varieties of Cannabis, the legalities can become challenging to navigate.
 Hopefully this will clear things up.

-The main defining factor between Hemp & Marijuana lies in the THC content.
+The defining factor between Hemp & Marijuana lies in the THC content.
 This was purely a political way to distinguish the intention of use and ban Marijuana’s psychoactive effects.
 Hemp is defined at having less than .3% THC content.
 Since there is a variety of uses for hemp and strains that serve specific purposes, it is no surprise that there are huge variations in sizes of plant and CBD content.
 Industrial hemp is grown for fiber and is naturally tall and “stalky.”
 Other hemp strains are selectively bred to maintain low to no THC (Delta-9-Tetrahydocannabinol) levels and have higher CBD levels (called PCR Hemp – or phytocannabinoid rich hemp).
-Even though you can’t distinguish chemical compound levels at a glance, you can often see the difference in how each plant is grown and cultivated.
+Even though you can’t distinguish chemical compound levels at a glance, you can sometimes see the difference in how each plant is grown and cultivated.

 Marijuana (both medical and recreational) is more labor intensive and environment specific.
 Lighting, humidity, nutrient levels, and genetics all play a huge role in producing a viable crop.
 It typically is shorter- 3′-6′ with a more bushy appearance due to “topping” the plant to produce more branches/flowers/bud/yield.
 The leaves tend to be more broad and might vary in color from greenish gold to even a purple hue.